 About Silicon Valley

-Silicon Valley is the Santa Clara County, California.
-It’s home to many of the world’s largest high-tech corporations and thousands of small and entrepreneurial ventures.
+Silicon Valley is located in Northern California and is home to many of the world’s largest high-tech corporations and thousands of small and entrepreneurial ventures.

 San Francisco Bay University provides programs tailored to meet the needs of high-tech industries, which make up a significant portion of the local economy.